cburgmer/greenyet/README.md

 ## Why?

 1. Microservices mean smaller and more services, machines become "cattle not pets".
 Keeping track becomes challenging.
-2. Smaller machines allows scalling teams, growing dependencies.
+2. Smaller machines allows scaling teams, increasing dependencies.
 Visibility becomes more important.

 Greenyet polls all your services for status information and gives a traffic light overview on the application health.